 18. Prepare Your Phone

-Keep important phone numbers to local animal shelters, rescue groups, and wildlife rehabilitators stored in your phone in case you come across an injured animal who needs help.
+Keep phone numbers to local animal shelters, rescue groups, and rehabilitators stored on your phone.
+Then you’ll be able to call someone if you find an injured animal who needs help.

 19. Carry a Compassion Kit

-20. Become a Member of an Animal Sanctuary or Wildlife Rehabilitation Center
+20. Become a Member

 21. Organize a Fundraiser or Bake Sale

-Related Reading: How to Host a Vegan Bakesale
+RELATED READING: How to Host a Vegan Bakesale

-22. Use Employer Matching Donation Programs
+22. Use Employer Matching Programs

-Have your gift be matched!
-Some employers will match charitable contributions or, if your workplace raises money together, suggest your favorite animal organization to receive the contributions.
+Some employers will match charitable contributions.
+If your workplace raises money together, suggest an animal organization to receive the gift.